zenml-io/zenml-projects/customer-churn/README.md

 ## 🕹 Demo App

 We built two Streamlit applications for our two different deployment solutions: one which fetches the pipeline from Kubeflow Pipelines and one which fetches the pipeline from the Seldon Core model service.
-You can view the Streamlit web-app [here](https://share.streamlit.io/ayush714/zenfiles/customer-churn/customer-churn/streamlit_app_kubeflow.py).
+You can view the Streamlit web application [here](https://share.streamlit.io/ayush714/zenfiles/customer-churn/customer-churn/streamlit_app_kubeflow.py).

 You can run the following command to run the Streamlit application for the Kubeflow deployment: